Shingura/Shingura.github.io/README.md

-# Shingura.github.io
-Redirect to horizons.zone
+Redirect from horizons.zone to horizobs-zone.notion.site